janpapenbrock/website-tools/README.md

 # Reference list of website check tools.

+## Accessibility

+- https://www.google.com/webmasters/tools/mobile-friendly/ - This test will analyze a URL and report if the page has a mobile-friendly design.

 ## Performance

 - http://gtmetrix.com/ - GTmetrix | Website Speed and Performance Optimization - Aggregates performance information from YSlow and Google Page Speed.
 Historical information and daily monitoring for free.